 Gold Coast & Brisbane Drug Offences Lawyers

 Queensland has some of the toughest penalties for Drug possession and trafficking in Australia.
 If you have been charged on the Gold Coast or in Brisbane for any drug related offence, it’s vital you contact an experienced criminal law expert to reduce the risk of a hefty fine or prison sentence.
-Garde Wilson Lawyers responds quickly to your need for specialised legal representation and works tirelessly to ensure the best outcome in your matter.
-Day or night, we’re available to provide timely, accurate advice and step in to fight for you freedom and future.
+Zarah Garde-Wilson responds swiftly to the need for specialised legal representation and works tirelessly to ensure the best outcome in your matter.
+Day or night, Zarah Garde-Wilson is available to provide timely, accurate advice and to step in to fight for your freedom and future.

 Drug Offences in Queensland